ShunChengWu/SceneGraphFusion/README.md

 [jojo]:http://campar.in.tum.de/Main/JohannaWald
 [fede]:http://campar.in.tum.de/Main/FedericoTombari

 This is the SceneGraphFusion c++ framework.
+For the network part of the code, check [here](https://github.com/ShunChengWu/3DSSG).

 # Prerequisites
 ## git, cmake